tariqsheikhsw/CiscoDNACenter/README.md

 The network QoS KPIs are network utilization, network latency, application server latency, packet loss, and jitter.

-The application QoE is based on VoS scores using Cisco Validated Design thresholds based on traffic class per KPI.
+X.The application QoE is based on VoS scores using Cisco Validated Design thresholds based on traffic class per KPI.

-X.Application health scores are calculated every 15 minutes.
+Application health scores are calculated every 15 minutes.

 The health score calculation for applications cannot be customized.